bruceharrison1984/Schedulely/README.md

 ## Alternatives

-Here are some other libraries that also offer calendar functionality similar to what Calendo provides.
+Here are some other libraries that also offer calendar functionality similar to what Schedulely provides.
 Open-source initiatives are important, so I think it is a good idea to shine a light on one another.

 - [react-big-calendar](https://github.com/jquense/react-big-calendar)
   - Month view along with multiple other views